atav32/zhihu-stat/README.md

 知乎 Stat
 ==========

-Retrieves a Zhihu user's profile for basic stats
+Searches for [Zhihu/知乎](http://www.zhihu.com/explore) users and scrapes basic stats about each user.

 ## Installation and Deployment
 * Clone the repo